 To specify a zoom percentage without using the zoom out/in toolbar buttons, type the number in the percentage field and press the Enter key.

-Note: Relativity automatically hides toolbar buttons and controls that aren't applicable to the currently loaded document type so that your toolbar isn't cluttered while you're reviewing documents.
+Note: Relativity automatically hides toolbar buttons and controls that are not applicable to the currently loaded document type so that your toolbar is not cluttered while you are reviewing documents.